sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/6_Templating_Engines_and_Dynamic_content/84_EJS.md

 ## Working with partials
 Why - code reuse among templates.

-A partial is simply a EJS file can be imported in another EJS file.
-Since this file is not a complete page - i.e. has partial code.
+A partial is simply a EJS file can be imported into another EJS file.
+It's called "partial" - since this file is not a complete page, i.e. has partial code.

 Steps to use:
 1. Write part to be used elsewhere, in an EJS file.